naturezhanghn/ASFTransformer/README.md

 #### Benefits:
 - **Novel Approach**: Unlike conventional GAN-based solutions, the ASF-Transformer opens a new pathway for handling real-world image degradations.
 - **Insights into Neural Network Design**: By incorporating principles from optical theory, the ASF-Transformer not only provides a solution for turbulence mitigation but also offers potential insights for future neural network design.

-#### How to Use:
-You can find detailed instructions for setting up and running the ASF-Transformer in our [Getting Started Guide](link-to-guide).

-#### Contributions:
-We welcome contributions!
-Feel free to fork the repository, make your changes, and submit a pull request.
-Guidelines for contributing can be found [here](link-to-contributing-guidelines).

-#### License:
-ASF-Transformer is released under the [MIT License](link-to-license).

-For more information on how the ASF-Transformer can help with your optical imaging challenges, please refer to our [documentation](link-to-documentation) or get in touch with us through the [issues](link-to-issues) page.